Maschinr/JSON-C/README.md

 ## Introduction

-JSON-C(to be changed) is a C99 compatible (with optional C11 features) Library for JSON handling in an comfortable way.
+JSON-C(to be changed) is a C99 compatible (with optional C11 features) library for JSON handling in an comfortable way.
 My Main Focus was not to have the fastest Library there is, but rather a pretty memory secure one with an simple to use API.
 Not focusing on speed doesn't mean that this library is particulary slow, just not the fastest.
 (Benchmarks may come in the future)